GU-DataLab/stance-detection-KE-MLM/README.md

 This repository is for the paper - [Knowledge Enhance Masked Language Model for Stance Detection](https://2021.naacl.org/program/accepted/), NAACL 2021. 🚀

+Code for log-odds-ratio with Dirichlet prior is at [log-odds-ratio](https://github.com/kornosk/log-odds-ratio) repository.

 ## Data Sets

 This data sets are for research purposes only - coming soon 🔥